Engineered materials arrestor system: FAA-approved manufacturers

 As of February 2018, there were three recognized EMAS materials (from two manufacturers worldwide) that meet the FAA requirements of Advisory Circular 150-5220-22B, "Engineered Materials Arresting Systems for Aircraft Overruns."
 (The FAA must review and approve each EMAS installation.)

 The first EMAS was developed in the mid-1990s by ESCO/Engineered Arresting Systems Corp. (later Zodiac Arresting Systems) as part of a collaboration and technical acceptance by the FAA.
 The fourth generation EMAS arrestor beds are composed of blocks of lightweight, crushable cellular concrete material, encased in jet blast resistant protection, designed to safely stop airplanes that overshoot runways.
 Zodiac's EMAS is installed on over 110 airport runways at over 65 airports on three continents.
 Zodiac's EMAS has undergone aircraft test runs at speeds up 55 kn and is the only EMAS that has safely stopped aircraft in emergency overrun situations at commercial airports.
 Zodiac stopped production of EMAS systems as the U.S market slowed down and competition increased in the international market.

 The Swedish company Runway Safe AB developed an EMAS system, a foamed silica bed made from recycled glass contained within a high-strength plastic mesh system anchored to the pavement at the end of the runway.
 The foamed silica is poured into lanes bounded by the mesh and covered with a poured cement layer and treated with a top coat of sealant.

-A third manufacturer, certified by the Chinese CAAC, has a product that is very similar to the original Zodiac EMAS, but it is not FAA approved.
+A third manufacturer, certified by the Chinese CAAC, has a product that is very similar to the original Zodiac EMAS; however, it is not FAA approved.

 Incidents

+There have been numerous cases of EMAS systems working as designed in real-life scenarios; these examples include: